 — Renowned hair transplant surgeon Dr. John Cole regularly introduces his own esoteric and unique takes on various newer hair loss treatments.
 PRP is no exception, as you can see in this past post of mine (see initial blue text in there).
 Now, someone on the BTT forums has started a thread regarding Dr. Cole offering a new version of PRP to treat to treat hair loss, via “lysing the platelets to release growth factors.”

 — Finally, although not related to hair loss, today it was confirmed that the currently injured NBA MVP Stephen Curry got PRP treatment on his right knee in order to try to speed up recovery.
-Kobe Bryant did the same thing in the past.
+Kobe Bryant did the same thing in the past before his achilles tendon rupture.
 As more superstar athletes get PRP treatment, it can indirectly benefit hair loss sufferers via more research money flowing into this field.